List of abolished upper houses: Denmark

 The Landstinget was the upper house of the legislature of Denmark from 1849 until 1953.
 It was abolished in the 1953 referendum when the new constitution was approved.

 Estonia

 According to the 1938 Constitution, the Riigikogu had two chambers, which replaced the unicameral system.
 The lower chamber was called Riigivolikogu and the upper chamber was named Riiginõukogu.
 Both chambers were disbanded in 1940, following the Soviet occupation, and rigged elections for only the lower chamber Riigivolikogu were held.
 According to the 1992 Constitution of Estonia, the parliament is once again unicameral.

 India

 State-level

 The State Legislative Council or Vidhan Parishad is the upper house of the state legislature in India.
-The states of Assam, Bombay, Jammu and Kashmir, Madhya Pradesh, Punjab, Tamil Nadu and West Bengal have abolished the Vidhan Parishad in their legislatures.
+The states of Assam, Jammu and Kashmir, Madhya Pradesh, Punjab, Tamil Nadu and West Bengal have abolished the Vidhan Parishad in their legislatures.
 The Vidhan Parishad of Andhra Pradesh was abolished in 1985 but revived again in 2007.